rails-inspire-django/django-turbo-helper/docs/source/channels.md

 # Django-Channels

-This library can also be used with `django-channels <https://channels.readthedocs.io/en/stable/>`_.
+This library can also be used with [django-channels](https://channels.readthedocs.io/en/stable/).
 As with multiple streams, you can use the **TurboStream** class to broadcast turbo-stream content from your consumers.

 ```python
 from turbo_response import render_turbo_stream, render_turbo_stream_template